simonverret/materials_data_api_scripts/README.md

 A `pandas.DataFrame` object will be saved in binary format in the file `oqmd/oqmd.pkl`.

+## Periodic table

+Build the periodic table with

+    python ptable/build.py

+A `pandas.DataFrame` object will be saved in binary format in the file `ptable/ptable.pkl`.

-See the `oqmd_examples.ipynb` Jupyter notebook for usage examples.
+See the `example_descriptors.ipynb` Jupyter notebook for usage examples.

 ---
 ## Notes